Beyond-the-bus-factor/resilience-resources/resources/legacy-checklist.md

 **Communication platforms:**
 - [ ] Email hosting administration has more than one administrative user and a clear policy on legacy contacts
-- [ ] Mailing list management has more than one administrative user and documented information on where it's managed, payment frequencies, and any integrations are clearly documented including which user accounts are connected to any tokens used
+- [ ] Mailing list management has more than one administrative user and documented information on where it's managed, payment frequencies, and any integrations are fully documented including which user accounts are connected to any tokens used
 - [ ] Slack/Discord/chat platform administration has more than one administrative user
 - [ ] Social media account is delegated across more than one person and legacy contacts are set up for personal accounts
 - [ ] Website CMS administration has more than one administrative user and documentation on how to access both the application and the hosting provider, plus any associated configurations for tools like Cloudflare.